 Relationship of Attorney and Client

 - Loyalty: My clients have my undivided loyalty in their case.
-The opposing party is not our client, even if they are your spouse or business partner, and I will not assist any other person in your case unless you instruct me to do so.
+The opposing party is not our client, even if they are a client's spouse or business partner, and I will not assist any other person in a client's case.

 - Please do not mistake professional civility toward other lawyers with any loyalty to another attorney’s client.
 As part of my service to you, I will endeavor to maintain good working relationships with other legal professionals so that I may be credible and persuasive with them.
 Good lawyers can and will zealously represent their client in court or in negotiations with opposing counsel, but at all other times strive to maintain a perfectly cordial or friendly demeanor.

 - Confidentiality: All communications between you and your attorney are confidential and privileged against disclosure in court.
 Do not disclose your communications to anyone else.
 Showing your correspondence to others or discussing your case with family and friends destroys the privilege and may waive all confidentiality.
 During the course of your litigation, do not show anything to anyone that you would not want the other party to see, unless and until you consult with your Attorney.

 - Inform your attorney at all times of your most current mailing and physical address(es), phone number(s), and E-mail address(es).
 Failure to do so may result in serious consequences to your Attorney’s ability to handle your case, and may require the Attorney to withdraw from your case.

 Contact with Opposing Party, Opposing Counsel, and Others